centroid457/annot_attrs/README.md

-# annot_attrs (v0.0.4)
+# annot_attrs (v0.0.5)

 ## DESCRIPTION_SHORT
-Work with annotated but not defined/not used attrs in class
+work with annotated but not defined/not used attrs in class

 ## DESCRIPTION_LONG
-designed to get list of annotated but not defined/not used attrs from class (not instance!).
+Designed to get list of annotated but not defined/not used attrs from class (not instance!).
     may be helpful further in instance to check that really have values.

 ## Features